Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Jeep Compass Insurance
+How to Shop for Affordable Jeep Compass Insurance

-Below is a quick review of the material that was presented in the illustrations above.
+The points below are a brief review of the material that was touched on above.

-- Insureds who require higher levels of liability will pay about $500 every year to go from a low limit to higher 250/500 limits
+- Drivers who want increased liability limits will pay an extra $500 annually to raise limits from a low limit to a 250/500 level

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.